-Portugal has the highest rate of home ownership in EU (78% are home owners) and, driven by its culture, one of the lowest rate of house price/GDP per capita ratio in EU.
+Driven by its culture, Portugal has the highest rate of home ownership in EU (78% are homeowners) and has one of the lowest rates of house price/GDP per capita ratio in EU.